Gidaio/advent-of-code-2023/README.md

 I love Rust.
 It's so much fun.
 I just keep coming back to one word when I try to describe it: "expressive".

+## Day 5

+The parsing for this one was slightly interesting.
+I probably could've just split on `\n\n` and then handled each map, but I decided to do a more "recursive descent" type parser.
+A trick I learned last year is to use `while let` loops instead of `for` loops. `for` loops borrow the _iterator_ for the entire duration of the loop, so you can't call `.next()` inside of the loop.
+`while let` loops don't borrow the iterator, only the result of the `.next()` call.

+The "part 2 twist" was a doozy for this one.
+Changing from mapping numbers to entire ranges required a lot of rethinking.
+Eventually it coalesced into something that I'm really happy with.
+The entire process mostly hinges on two functions.

+`MapEntry::map_range` takes a range and returns a 3-tuple `(Range, Option<Range>, Option<Range>)` corresponding to the mapped range, any leftovers on the left, and any leftovers on the right.
+It has to handle all nine cases of two ranges overlapping.

+`map_range_recursive` takes a bunch of `MapEntry`s and a `Range` to map.
+As you might expect, it's recursive.
+It first finds a `MapEntry` that overlaps with the range.
+(This is actually a potential bug and I'm lucky it didn't bite me in the butt.
+It's _possible_ that a single `Range` overlaps with multiple `MapEntry`s.)
+Then it calls itself recursively on any left and right straggling ranges.
+Once that's done, it compiles them all into a `Vec` and returns that.

+The core of the algorithm is the same as part 1, just mapping ranges instead of mapping single numbers.
+Then it just pulls out the lowest value of each range and returns the minimum.

+I was worried I'd have to do a pass between each mapping to merge ranges to keep the `Vec`s reasonably sized.
+Each mapping could theoretically fracture each range into _three_ (or maybe more!) ranges.
+Fortunately, I think the puzzle design is nice and doesn't proliferate too much.